Login

 Program

-Section 1 Theoretical issues in fundamental rights discourse.
-Universalism and particularism in the concept of fundamental rights
+1) Theoretical issues in fundamental rights discourse.
+Universalism and particularism in the concept of fundamental rights.

-Section 2 Fundamental rights in the European tradition: Constitutional Settings.
+2) Fundamental rights in the European tradition: Constitutional Settings.
+The problem of balancing fundamental rights.
 The Emergence of the notion of human dignity.
-Balancing fundamental rights

 a) The UN system